dmaganto/dmaganto.github.io/_posts/2024-02-07-scaffolding-projects-with-github-actions.md

 ## Github Actions

-Now let's use Github Actions to create a selfservice process in which the users can create automatically a PR with their requirements for new tenant or services.
+Now, let's use GitHub Actions to establish a self-service process, allowing users to automatically create a pull request with their requirements for new tenants or services.

-First let create the user input interface, the parameters and configure as manual triggered pipeline:
+First, let's create the user input interface, define the parameters, and configure it as a manually triggered pipeline:

 {% highlight yaml %}
 name: Create new service or tenant